 - Eat less sugar.
 Do a one week food log just like we did when you first started with me years ago.
 Then highlight all the items with refined sugar, or that turn into sugar.
 Think of coffee, bread, candy, potatoes corn, soda, tortillas, pastries, juice for a start.
 See what can be eliminated or reduced.
 You will have less inflammation and pain, and if needed you may lose some weight.

 - Drink enough water.
 The general rule is to drink 1⁄2 your body weight in ounces of water or herbal tea.
 Water plays a vital role in your body’s ability to remove cellular trash, helps to keep your blood thinner reducing the stress on your heart, and keeps your skin hydrated, skin is our primary defense against the environment.

 - Eat more veggies.
 Strive for 3 cups a day and lettuce only counts as 1 cup even if it is a large salad.
 Try new veggies this year as snacks and stir fries: snap peas, jicama, kale chips, bok choy, chard, you’ll be so glad you did!
 Minerals support the glands that make hormones, and hormones make your world better.

 - Remember to be mindful.
 Be thankful, present and aware of your life.
 Wake up each day grateful, eager for what the day may bring, and striving to be of service to self, family and/or community depending on your capacity.
 Mindfulness helps us resonate with the energy that made the body, our innate intelligence.

-By putting these lifestyle tips into practice I think you will find you have better health than you currently do, finishing 2021 even better than it begins!
+By putting these lifestyle tips into practice I think you will find you have better health than you currently do, finishing the year even better than it began!
 The challenge is in some way to make each day better than the one before.
 How will you do it?